phunt/demoSecureMCP/src/core/README.md

 # Core Utilities & Middleware

-This directory contains cross-cutting concerns and shared utilities used throughout the Secure MCP Server application.
+This directory contains cross-cutting concerns and shared utilities used throughout the demoSecureMCP application.

 ## Structure